Oxydros/CubZHoloLensClient/README.md

 Now you should have the folder libs/LibNetwork updated and containing all the source code from the master branch.

+The LibNetwork project uses the Protobuf and the Boost libraries.
+Please refer to the [readme](https://gitlab.com/cubz/LibNetworks/blob/master/README.md) to view the instructions.

-Launch the bat script initRepo.bat.
+When everything is in order, launch the bat script initRepo.bat.
+It should compile the LibNetworks withour errors.

 You should now see cubznetwork.lib and proto.lib inside the folder libs/bin.